amitjoy/osgifx/index.md

 --------------------------------------------------------------------------------------------------------------

-#### External Feature Development
+#### Extension Development

-External plugins or features can easily be developed for `OSGi.fx`.
+External plugins or extensions can easily be developed for `OSGi.fx`.
 Please have a look at how the bundles with `com.osgifx.console.ui.*` project name pattern are developed.
-As a starting point, please have a look at the sample [Tic-Tac-Toe feature](https://github.com/amitjoy/osgifx/tree/main/com.osgifx.console.ext.feature.tictactoe).
-Since `OSGi.fx` has itself been developed using **OSGi** and **Eclipse e4**, you can easily leverage their modular functionalities to build your own features (extensions).
+As a starting point, please have a look at the sample [Tic-Tac-Toe](https://github.com/amitjoy/osgifx/tree/main/com.osgifx.console.extension.ui.tictactoe).
+Since `OSGi.fx` has itself been developed using **OSGi** and **Eclipse e4**, you can easily leverage their modular capabilities to build your own extensions.

-Once the feature is built, you can test it by installing it from the `Help -> Install External Feature` menu option.
+Once the extension is developed, you can test it by installing it from the `Help -> Install Extension` menu option.

-Note that, to develop an external feature, you need to provide a ZIP archive comprising one or more feature JSON files.
-Have a look at [OSGi Features Specification](http://docs.osgi.org/specification/osgi.cmpn/8.0.0/service.feature.html) on how to prepare the JSON files.
-For every feature, you need to provide the bundles (JARs) in the `bundles` directory inside the archive.
+Note that, to develop an extension, you need to provide OSGi Deployment Package archive.
+Have a look at [OSGi Deployment Admin Specification](http://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.deploymentadmin.html) on how to prepare such deployment packages.

-For ease of development, you can use the OSGi.fx workspace to further develop your own features as the workspace comprises a new bnd plugin which will enable you to automatically prepare the ZIP archive from a bndrun file.
-As an example, please refer to the sample [Tic-Tac-Toe feature](https://github.com/amitjoy/osgifx/tree/main/com.osgifx.console.ext.feature.tictactoe).
+For ease of development, you can use the OSGi.fx workspace to further develop your own extensions as the workspace comprises a new bnd plugin which will enable you to automatically generate a deployment package from a bndrun file.
+As an example, please refer to the sample [Tic-Tac-Toe extension](https://github.com/amitjoy/osgifx/tree/main/com.osgifx.console.extension.ui.tictactoe).

 --------------------------------------------------------------------------------------------------------------